Volian0/midi2json/README.md

 # midi2json
-MIDI to JSON coverter for Piano Tiles 2
+MIDI to JSON converter for Piano Tiles 2